 Black students in wealthy Shaker Heights, Ohio — with every material advantage — still underperformed academically.
 Not because of poverty or underfunded schools, but because of a cultural frame of reference that did not prioritize academic achievement with the same intensity as it prioritized other markers of identity.

-John Ogbu, the late Berkeley anthropologist, documented this in his 2003 study of Black students in Shaker Heights.
-Here were Black students with every material advantage — well-funded schools, educated parents, safe neighborhoods.
-And yet they underperformed.
-Not because of any structural factor, but because of what Ogbu called a “cultural frame of reference” — the shared set of beliefs within a community about what matters, what counts as achievement, and what is worth striving for.
-That frame of reference did not prioritize academic excellence with the same intensity as other markers of identity (Ogbu, Black American Students in an Affluent Suburb, Lawrence Erlbaum Associates, 2003).
+The late Berkeley anthropologist John Ogbu documented this in his 2003 study of Black students in Shaker Heights.
+Black students there enjoyed every material advantage — well-funded schools, educated parents, safe neighborhoods — yet still underperformed.
+The cause was not any structural factor but what Ogbu termed a “cultural frame of reference” — the shared set of community beliefs about what matters, what counts as achievement, and what is worth striving for.
+Academic excellence did not receive the same priority as other markers of identity (Ogbu, Black American Students in an Affluent Suburb, Lawrence Erlbaum Associates, 2003).

 The Parenting Divide

-Ellis Cose, in his 1993 study of middle-class Black professionals, found the survival mindset persists even when survival is not at stake.
-Black professionals — people with advanced degrees, six-figure incomes, homes in the suburbs — carried a “rage” rooted in the daily experience of racial slights and systemic barriers (Cose, The Rage of a Privileged Class, HarperCollins, 1993).
+Ellis Cose’s 1993 study of middle-class Black professionals revealed that the survival mindset lingers even when survival itself is not in question.
+Black professionals holding advanced degrees and earning six-figure incomes while living in the suburbs carried a “rage” rooted in the daily experience of racial slights and systemic barriers (Cose, The Rage of a Privileged Class, HarperCollins, 1993).

-This rage was real, and it was legitimate.
-But its effect on parenting was complex — some parents channeled it into demanding excellence from their children, while others channeled it into protecting their children from disappointment, which often meant lowering expectations preemptively.
+The rage was both real and legitimate, yet it shaped parenting in complicated ways — some parents channeled it into demanding excellence from their children, while others channeled it into protecting their children from disappointment, which often meant lowering expectations preemptively.

-The protective impulse is understandable.
-A Black parent who has been passed over for promotion, followed in stores, questioned about their credentials — who has experienced the full catalogue of racial indignities that American life reserves for its Black citizens — is naturally inclined to cushion their children against the same treatment.
+Such a protective impulse is understandable.
+A Black parent passed over for promotion, followed in stores and questioned about their credentials—who has known the full catalogue of racial indignities American life reserves for its Black citizens—will naturally seek to cushion their children against similar treatment.

-But the cushion, taken too far, becomes a cage.
-When the message shifts from “the world will be hard on you, so you must be excellent” to “the world will be hard on you, so do not expect too much,” the parent has inadvertently aligned with the oppressor.
-They have accepted the oppressor’s assessment of their child’s possibilities and transmitted it in the language of love.
+Pushed beyond its limit, that cushion turns into a cage.
+The parent crosses a line when the message changes from “the world will be hard on you, so you must be excellent” to “the world will be hard on you, so do not expect too much.”
+In that shift the parent sides with the oppressor without meaning to, accepting the oppressor’s view of what the child can achieve and passing it along as love.

 The Strongest Counterargument — and Why the Data Defeats It